Tennessee State Route 35: Jefferson County

 US 411/SR 35 becomes narrow and winding as it passes through rural areas before passing through Chestnut Hill, where it has an intersection with SR 92.
-The highway then turns northeast and winds its way through mountains for several miles before widening to a 4-lane divided highway.
+The highway then turns northeast and winds its way through the mountains for several miles before widening to a 4-lane divided highway.
 They continue northeast through rural areas for several miles before crossing into Cocke County.

 Cocke County

 US 411/SR 35 pass through a rural area of Newport before coming to an intersection with US 25W/US 70 (Highway 25/SR 9), where US 411 ends and SR 35 becomes concurrent with that highway.
 They then have an interchange with I-40 (Exit 432 A/B) before passing through a residential and district as a 4-lane undivided highway.
 US 25W/US 70/SR 9/SR 35 then come to an intersection with US 25E/SR 32, where US 25W and US 25E merge to form US 25 and SR 32 joins the concurrency.
 The route becomes W Broadway Street as it passes more businesses before coming to an intersection with US 321 (Cosby Highway), where SR 32 turns south along US 321 while SR 35 turns north along US 321.
-US 321/SR 35 then narrow to 2-lanes as they piggyback through downtown along E Main Street, McMahan Avenue, a bridge over the Pigeon River, and North Street.
+US 321/SR 35 then narrow to two lanes as they piggyback through downtown along E Main Street, McMahan Avenue, a bridge over the Pigeon River, and North Street.
 They then pass through residential areas before leaving Newport and crossing a bridge over the French Broad River.
 US 321/SR 35 have an intersection with SR 160 before widening to a 4-lane divided highway to pass through Parrottsville, where it has an intersection with SR 340.
 They continue northeast through farmland and rural areas before crossing into Greene County.